harshilkandoi/report-submission-template/Report (Week 4).md

 </p>

-**Maintenance cost**
-All practitioners recommend annual maintenance for the small wind turbine, which involves applying grease to bearings, maintaining the leading edge of wind turbine blades and providing a general inspection.
-Therefore, a provision of one skilled mechanic at a daily wage of ₹784 is considered for the maintenance of the system.

 **1.3 Diagrams and Working**

 Wind turbine designs involves looking over a lot of environmental and mechanical aspects for an efficient and sturdy electrical energy generation system.
-In our design, we have tried to considered a lot of these factors and have tried to keep the as real as possible.
-The actual construction of the wind turbine is a secondary objective and has been taken into optimum consideration during the design phase.
-But as the design of the wind turbine discussed below is based on existing technology investigated in the literature review and research process it's a little difficult to get the exact specifications ready for construction just by working on the design remotely, therefore, depending upon the resources available and the feasibility of the model the design discussed below can be altered.
+In our design, we have considered a lot of these factors while building a practical system.

 Below is the CAD model of the small wind turbine along with brief description of some components: